Italian bonds set for best week in two months | Business

 Italian bonds set for best week in two months

-In addition, aggressive stimulus from the European Central Bank and fiscal stimulus at a state level have boosted sentiment towards Europe.
-The euro is trading near 21-month highs.
 "We think the Recovery Fund is a key ingredient for the European response to the shock.
-The ECB helps address the large funding needs but it can't replace every foreign investor in the periphery," analyst at BofA said in a note.
+The ECB helps address the large funding needs but it can't replace every foreign investor in the periphery," analysts at BofA said in a note.

 ALSO READ